CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

     return {'message': 'Hello World!'}
 ```

-You can see that your model contains the fields you should expect for a place you'd like to add to the database: a name and description, whether the place has coffee, wifi and/or food, and latitude and longitude so that you can locate it or view it on a map.
+In this code you created a model that contains the fields you should expect for a place: a name and description, whether the place has coffee, wifi and/or food, and a latitude and longitude so that you can locate it or view it on a map.

 Don't worry about the `orm_mode` bit yet, that's for use later when you hook up a database.